Keep an Eye on These Symptoms

 This is really a no-brainer ? chest pain should always get your attention.
 Chest pain, known by the medical term angina, is a common symptom of coronary artery disease.
 Chest pain that is accompanied by any of these symptoms is more likely to be caused by a heart attack:

 Pain in the jaw, neck or shoulder

-Pain that feels like squeezing or heavy pressure on the left side of the chest
+Pain that feels like squeezing or heavy pressure in the center or left side of your chest

 Chest pain that isn't caused by a heart attack could also be unstable angina, which can be an indicator of a future heart attack.

 Sudden changes in speech, including difficulty recalling words and forming words correctly, can indicate a serious health concern.
 Difficulty speaking may be caused by: